 With a dashcam on your side, scammers will regret eyeing you as a victim

-If you experience any of the situations mentioned earlier, you will have all the important evidences to prove your innocence, particularly when you know that you follow the traffic rules.
+If you experience any of the situations mentioned earlier, you will have all the important pieces of evidence to prove your innocence, particularly when you know that you follow the traffic rules.
 Overall, installing a dashcam in your vehicle is not just practical, but actually a necessity.

-Insurance companies are very keen in tracing what really happened, to know if you are entitled for their assistance
+Insurance companies are very keen on tracing what really happened, to know if you are entitled to their assistance

 >>> Click here to get more helpful tips and advice for your safe driving